-Description of the assignment (Title of consultancy): Development of National Urban Policies in Lebanon
+Description of the assignment: Provision of individual services of a consultant for the Development of National Urban Policies in Lebanon.

-Project Title: National Urban Policies in the Arab World
+Project name: National Urban Policies in the Arab World.

-Period of assignment/services: 132 working days that shall end after 12 months following the contract signature
+Period of assignment/services: 132 working days that shall end after 12 months following the contract signature.